-Complexity: What is a computable problem's inherent complexity?

-- Some computable problems require at least exponential time and/or space. - They are said to be intractable. - Some practical problems require superpolynomial resources unless certain conjectures are disproved. - Other resources besides time? - Space, circuit size, program size, number of random bits, VLSI layout area, etc.
+- Complexity: What is a computable problem's inherent complexity? - Some computable problems require at least exponential time and/or space. - They are said to be intractable. - Some practical problems require superpolynomial resources unless certain conjectures are disproved. - Resources besides time and space? - Circuit size, circuit layout area, program size, number of random bits, etc.